Training Programs in Project Management: Improve Your Project Work and Achieve Your Goals

 • Onsite

-The training will cover the key success factors of project business, project management models and standards, project management areas, and process groups.
-You will deepen your knowledge of projects, project management, and people management and be equipped to act as a project manager in demanding projects requiring extensive project management skills.
+The training will deepen your knowledge of projects, project management, and people management.
+It covers the key success factors of project business, project management models and standards, project management areas, and process groups.

 May 5–6, 2025